 We then headed to Agios Sostis beach for a swim.
 If you have a car or a scooter, I really recommend going there as it is off the beaten track and therefore really quiet.

-Having worked an appetite we stop at Kiki’s Taverna for lunch as it’s just next to Agios Sostis beach.
+Having worked an appetite we stopped at Kiki’s Taverna for lunch as it is right next to Agios Sostis beach.